-- Start the engine as instructed in "How to start the engine" on page 336 in Section 3.
-The transmission must be in "P" or "N". - With your foot holding down the brake pedal, shift the selector lever to "D".
+- Start the engine as instructed in "How to start the engine" on page 342 in Section 3.
+The transmission must be in the "P" or "N" position. - 2.
+With your foot holding down the brake pedal, shift the selector lever to the "D" position.